 - November 2001: Hoyt 20th Annual National Exhibition "Juried Exhibition"

-- September 2003: Appalachian Corridors "Juried Exhibition"
+- September 2003: Appalachian Corridors Charleston WV "Juried Exhibition"

 - December 2003: 8th Annual Southern Alleghenies Museum of Art "Juried Exhibition"